CPR Train Orders, Tickets

 For all you steam fans, this page is a must

 Visit Lonnie Hedgepeth's of Rocky Mount, North Carolina site.
 He has used the plans provided on Covered Bridge Plans webpage and is building a Covered Bridge for his Live Steam train.
-Many new pictures have been added including pictures of his Live Steam Engine

 The building trades class at Darlington HS in Darlington, Wisconsin built this covered bridge for a local business man